Published:

 In This Article

-Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers would come to around $4,038, as of November 2025.
-That number could even be slightly higher, if you add in property taxes and insurance.
+Based on current home prices and mortgage rates, the average monthly mortgage payment for Washington State home buyers is between $2,100 and $3,180, depending on the down payment and loan terms.
+That number could even be slightly higher if you add in property taxes and insurance.

 Of course, there are a lot of variables that can influence the amount you might pay.
 And we can give you a detailed breakdown of what your monthly payments might be.
 But as for the average, here’s how we came up with that figure: